 1. Think about how the person before you will end their speech.
 If they let you know, you can then alter your speech so it starts referencing the ending of theirs.

-2. Ask the person before you to introduce you.
-This saves you from having to clumsily introduce yourself to the room and lets you know when it’s ok to start your speech.
+3. Ask the person before you to introduce you.
+This saves you from having to clumsily introduce yourself to the room and lets you know when it’s okay to start your speech.

 4. Don't have too many speakers.
 "If you break the mould of having more than the traditional three speakers, where do you stop?
 Be strict with numbers," suggests Marc.